 Many people adopt rescued animals as pets, but there is another, less-permanent option that can benefit both the person and the pet: Pet fostering.

-ABSOLUTELY save a life!
+Fostering a dog can ABSOLUTELY save a life!
 Adopt A Rescued Pet Inc. has no shelter and is dependent upon a fostering network to provide temporary homes for our animals.
 Adopt A Rescued Pet Inc. Is an all volunteer 501(c)3 organization with no paid employees.
 Our dogs are kept in foster homes until they are placed in permanent, happy homes of their own.
 Currently, we have very limited foster resources, and as a result we often have to turn animals in need away because there is no one to foster them.

 What does it mean to “foster” a dog?